varmox/ygeonline/content/post/vcf52.md

 The new VCF 5.2 Update delivers quite a few interesting updates.
 This blog post covers expecially the updates and improvements for Tanzu.

+Part 1 covers new Feature within vSphere 8 Update 3.

 ## vSphere with Tanzu Update -> vSphere IaaS Control Plane

 vSphere with Tanzu is passé - the new naming is vSphere IaaS Control Plane.
+[2]

 The naming already suggest - not only Kubernetes Cluster can be deployed, also VMs (this was possible a long time but with the new naming the focus is not only on k8s).
 Via the vm-operator you can deploy VMs alongside Tanzu Kubernetes Cluster.
 The IaaS Control Plane is really interesting as you can deploy VMs with Code.
 A YAML File will describe your VM.
 It is even possible to deploy Windows Workloads via VM-Operator with sysprep! (blog to follow)